nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 I view this as consultancy-style product development by committee.
 There isn't necessarily a deep initial product vision driven by personal experience or lifelong ambition; you're just trying to solve a problem for someone who is well aware of the problem, but doesn't have the technical capability to do it themselves.
-You build that solution once, then you sell it over and over to similar looking customers—of which there are many.
+You build that solution once, then you sell it over and over to similar looking customers, of which there are many.

 However, if you're targeting extremely technical people within a relatively small number of large, high-capability hardware organisations, you'll probably find that they tend to be a bit secretive, that they're often subject to restrictive NDAs, and that they are generally challenging to engage with.
 These orgs also often have in-house software teams who are dedicated to building internal tools to address business need.
 So, not only are they difficult to access, they are also conditioned to believe that they can identify and address their own problems.
-This is often true—but not always.
+This is often true, but not always.

 This poses a whole host of challenges: